SamVerschueren/listr/readme.md

 ## Context

-A context object is being passed as argument into every `skip` and `task` function.
+A context object is passed as argument to every `skip` and `task` function.
 This allows you to create composable tasks and change the behaviour of your task depending on previous results.

 ```js
 const tasks = new Listr([